-SCHEDULE: The FY 2018-2021 TIP will be completed in March 2016 for approval by the WILMAPCO Council and forwarded to FHWA, FTA, EPA, DelDOT and MDOT.
+SCHEDULE: The FY 2019-2022 TIP will be completed in March 2017 for approval by the WILMAPCO Council and forwarded to FHWA, FTA, EPA, DelDOT and MDOT.

-PUBLIC PARTICIPATION: WILMAPCO will hold public meetings at different stages of the TIP development: (1) to present a candidate list of new projects, (2) to present rankings and a draft TIP, and (3) to present a final draft TIP.
+PUBLIC PARTICIPATION: WILMAPCO will hold at least two public meetings at different stages of the TIP development: (1) to present a candidate list of new projects and (2) to present a final draft TIP.
 WILMAPCO will also advertise a 30-day public notice for the draft TIP and air quality conformity analysis.
 Special public meetings may be held to address issues or concerns from our committees and/or member agencies.